Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

 where $M$ is the \emph{Mandel stress} (structural plastic stress),

+{While it is often possible to make rigorous sense of the Mandel stress by imposing a \enquote{multiplicative stress control} as in~\cite{FrancfortMielke06,MainikMielke09,MielkeRossiSavare18} (see, e.g., (3.W$_3$) and Lemma~4.6 in~\cite{MielkeRossiSavare18}), the differentiability of integral currents \enquote{along the flow}, and hence the definition of $X^b$, turns out to be a delicate matter, which is explored in detail in~\cite{BonicattoDelNinRindler22?}.

-Unfortunately, in general, $\Wcal_e$ cannot be differentiated (because the integrand has no upper growth bound).
-Thus, the above stresses are not rigorous notions.
-In fact, whether minimizers of polyconvex integral functionals have additional regularity properties and satisfy a suitable Euler--Lagrange equation are two of the most vexing open problems in the mathematical theory of elasticity~\cite{Ball02}.
-Consequently, we need to formulate our whole system in a completely \emph{derivative-free} setup, where $X^b$ and $M$ do not appear.
+To avoid these issues, we formulate our whole system in a completely \emph{derivative-free} setup, where $X^b$ and $M$ do not appear.
 For this we employ an energetic framework based on the Mielke--Theil theory of rate-independent systems introduced in~\cite{MielkeTheil99,MielkeTheilLevitas02,MielkeTheil04}; see~\cite{MielkeRoubicek15book} for a comprehensive monograph, which also contains many more references.
-The basic idea is to replace the flow rule by a \emph{(global) stability relation} and an \emph{energy balance}, stated precisely in Section~\ref{sc:energetic}, which employ only the total energy and dissipation functionals.
+The basic idea is to replace the flow rule by a \emph{(global) stability relation} and an \emph{energy balance}, which employ only the total energy and dissipation functionals.}